Field Notes on Network-Aware Portfolio Intelligence

 This is why Quantic Eagle monitors the portfolio as an interacting network.
 The system reads the relationships between assets continuously: when two positions that moved independently for months start tightening, when volatility migrates from one sector to another, and when the sensitivity between rates and equities flips sign.

-Cross-asset stress can be detected before it hits the P&L if, and only if, you are looking at the connections, not just the nodes.
+Cross-asset stress can surface before it reaches the P&L when the system is monitoring the connections, not just the nodes.
 The difference is between monitoring positions and monitoring relationships.
 That difference is architectural, and it changes everything downstream.

 Silent Degradation: The Risk That Does Not Scream